iot-lif/iot-lif/index.md

 available for SNNs, we do not anticipate to achieve better accuracy on the dataset, but we hope to lay groundwork for an efficient low-power implementation that will require fewer resources than conventional neural networks.

-## Results

-Results will be published here throughout the project.